 In some cases, when several months of treatment have still not taken care of the problem, it may be advisable to remove heel spurs surgically.
 This is a relatively easy surgery

 To prevent the growth from happening in the first place, make wise shoe choices.
 Footwear should fit well, absorb shock to your soles, support your arch, and not pinch at your heel.
 It should also be appropriate for the activity you are doing, and you should replace shoes when they show signs of wear.

 Other good habits include maintaining a healthy weight, warming up and stretching before and after activity, and not overworking your feet and ankles when exercising or playing sports.

 Heel pain Help in Southern California

 When you first notice heel pain, that’s the time to call for help.
 Don’t wait for a problem to become severe, when conservative treatment is less effective.
 Let the experts at Southern California Foot & Ankle Specialists get a handle on what’s causing your difficulties and start treatment early to avoid more serious issues.
-You can reach our Mission Viejo office by calling (949) 364-9255 (WALK) or schedule using our online form.
+You can reach our Ladera Ranch office by calling (949) 364-9255 (WALK) or schedule using our online form.
 We’re here to help your feet stay healthy!